VanKuang/java-in-action/README.md

 # java-in-action
 Try awesome functions in Java, open source framework.

-# java-core
+## java-core
 Try pure java functions

+### Design pattern
+#### Creational design pattern
+All about class instantiation, object creation, it abstract the object create process.
+Client just facing the interface, don't need care about how the object create.
+So that separate the object creation and use.

+**Including**
+* Abstract Factory
+* Factory Method
+* Builder
+* Prototype
+* Singleton.

-# jersey-jetty-in-action
+## jersey-jetty-in-action
 Try to build RESTful server base on Jersey and Jetty as the web container

-# netty-in-action
+## netty-in-action
 Try to build http server base on netty 3.x and 5.x

-# mybatis-in-action
+## mybatis-in-action
 Try database operation base on mybatis

-# disruptor-in-action
+## disruptor-in-action
 Try to play disruptor
 https://lmax-exchange.github.io/disruptor/
 http://lmax-exchange.github.io/disruptor/files/Disruptor-1.0.pdf

-# rxjava-in-acition
+## rxjava-in-acition
 Try to play reactive programming with RxJava
 http://reactivex.io/
 https://github.com/ReactiveX/RxJava